miihcr/Statistical_Consulting_Project_13/README.md

-This repository contains the analysis pipeline for Statistical Consulting Project 13.
+This repository contains the analysis pipeline for Statistical Consulting Project 13 at Leiden University.

 ---